 - 2nd Monday 7 – 9 pm

-- 3rd Thursday 11 am – 1 pm (Art, Labyrinth walking & Dance.)
+- 3rd Thursday 11 am – 1 pm (GLAD: Gathering for Labyrinth, Art and Dance.)

 Sign up to receive an e-newsletter.
 You can choose which locations and times you want to get information about.

 Composer John Rutter.

 Did you know this was part of the sound track for Little Women?

 Chant for the Seasons is #73 in the Unitarian song book Singing the Living Tradition.

 Lyrics are by UU minister Rev. Mark Belletini.
 Lyrics are here.
 Lovely, aren’t they?